Becoming comfortable with Zoom's scheduling and invitation features will help you host successful meetings. This article covers:

 Scheduling Online Meetings

-A non-recurring meeting ID expires 30 days after the date the meeting is scheduled for.
+A non-recurring meeting ID expires 30 days after the date the meeting is scheduled for (you can reset the 30-day timer by simply starting the meeting).
 Recurring meeting IDs expire 365 days after the meeting's last occurrence.

 The links below will take you to the Zoom Help Center, where you can find specific directions for scheduling with whatever software and hardware you are using.